 However, this is changing as more teams adopt cloud-based business phone systems like Nextiva.
 These systems seamlessly integrate call analytics.

-Making sense of call center analytics involves three key phases:
+Making sense of contact center data analytics involves three key phases:

 Without organization and an actionable plan, data is just noise.